Unbox Beautiful Discovery monthly! Get skills while decoding awesome natural patterns.

 Get creative!
 The art activities, easy online computer models, and spiral coloring book give you the opportunity to express your artistic side while learning about floral spirals and the mathematics involved in this natural organizational pattern.

-Through our movies and instructional cards that present these complex concepts in a concise and relatable fashion, you will learn about the Golden Angle, irrational numbers, and why the arms of floral spirals are Fibonacci numbers.GET STARTED
+Through our movies and instructional booklets that present these complex concepts in a concise and relatable fashion, you will learn about the Golden Angle, irrational numbers, and why the arms of floral spirals are Fibonacci numbers.SUBSCRIBE

 The parabola is a pattern hidden throughout nature.
-Get an intuitive feel for this by making 3D models of parabolas and paraboloids using origami, stick frames, and cones, Also includes science booklet and drag and drop code.GET STARTED
+Get an intuitive feel for this by making 3D models of parabolas and paraboloids using origami, stick frames, and cones, Also includes science booklet and drag and drop code showing how parabolas emerge from simple rules in nature.
+See the paraboloid in architecture.
+Make beautiful paraboloid art.SUBSCRIBE

 Each ecogame has a beautiful cardboard version and a colorful drag and drop code version.
-Likewise we provide colorful drag and drop code for natural patterns like floral spirals, to accompany the coloring book.
 This cardboard to code method makes coding visual, tangible, and kinesthetic.
-The code is not necessary to play the games, do the art, or grasp the lessons, but sure is a nice bonus.GET STARTED

 Share the wonder with with your young one, or gift a subscription to a friend!GIVE A GIFT